tianqic4/Final_Project/README.md

 # Final_Project
 ## Title:

-### Analysis of the factors affecting the trend of talents in the world and the success rate of individual immigration
+### Analysis of the factors affecting the trend of talents in the world and the success rate of individual immigration. (mainly focus on Industry Employment Growth Rate and Skill Penetration Rate)

 ## Team members: